realtba/CS229/README.md

 # CS229

- My solutions to assignments of CS229: Machine Learning ( Autumn 2016) from Stanford university
+This repository contains my solutions to the assignments of the autumn 2016 version of the Stanford university course CS229:
+ Machine Learning.

+For more information about CS229 visit: http://cs229.stanford.edu/

+Content: